About Claire

 We are the clay, He is the Potter.
 We are all the work of his hands.
 Peculiar peace comes when we rightly see God, and in turn, rightly see ourselves.

-When I make functional wares for your home, I try to tuck some of these truths into the making of every vessel.
+When I make functional wares for your home, a little bit of this story is tucked into the making of every vessel.

 From hands & heart,